 DIRECTORS

+Composition of the Board: The Company shall comply with the minimum Board composition requirements of the NZX Rules.

-Number of Directors: The number of Directors shall not at any time be less than five and subject to this limitation the number of Directors to hold office shall be fixed from time to time by the Board in accordance with the NZX Incorporation Rules.
-At least two Directors must be persons who are ordinarily resident in New Zealand.
+Number of Directors: The number of Directors shall not at any time be less than five and subject to this limitation and the composition requirements of the NZX Rules, the number of Directors to hold office shall be fixed from time to time by the Board.

-Appointment by Shareholders: Subject to clause 26.1 and the NZX Incorporation Rules, a person may be appointed as a Director at any time by an Ordinary Resolution.
+Appointment by Shareholders: Subject to clause 26.1 and the NZX Rules, a person may be appointed as a Director at any time by an Ordinary Resolution.

-Appointment by Board: Subject to clause 26.1 and the NZX Incorporation Rules, the Board may at any time appoint a person to be a Director.
+Appointment by Board: Subject to clause 26.1 and the NZX Rules, the Board may at any time appoint a person to be a Director.

 Existing Directors to continue: The persons holding office as Directors on the date of adoption of this Constitution continue in office and are deemed to have been appointed as Directors pursuant to this Constitution.

-Exception to Rotation: For the purposes of the NZX Incorporation Rules relating to rotation of directors, one Director who is also an employee of the Company (whether or not a Managing Director) is not required to retire by rotation.
-If there is more than one Director who is also an employee of the Company (whether or not a Managing Director) the Board may nominate which one of those Directors is not liable to retire by rotation.

-Re-election of retiring Director: A Director retiring by rotation at a meeting in accordance with the NZX Incorporation Provisions shall, if standing for re-election, be deemed to have been re-elected unless:

-some other person is elected to fill the vacated office; or

-it is resolved not to fill the vacated office; or

-a resolution for the re-election of that Director is put to the meeting and lost.
+Rotation: Each Director shall retire from office when required to do so by the NZX Rules, but subject to the NZX Rules, shall be eligible for re-election (including at any meeting at which the Director retires).

-Restriction on appointment of several Directors by single resolution: A single resolution for the appointment of two or more persons as Directors shall not be moved unless a separate resolution that it be so moved has first been passed by the meeting without any vote being cast against it but nothing in this clause prevents the election of two or more Directors by ballot or poll
+Restriction on appointment of several Directors by single resolution: Each resolution to appoint, elect or re-elect a Director must be for the appointment, election or re-election of one Director only.
+Nothing in this clause 26.7 shall prevent the election of two or more Directors by ballot or poll including where the number of candidates for the office of Director exceeds the vacancies available in which case the candidates who receive the highest number of votes (and have more votes cast in their favour than against them) in that ballot or poll will be elected to fill those vacancies.

 Vacation of office: A Director ceases to be a Director if he or she: